How famed author Gerald Durrell inspired Assam’s initiative to save the world’s tiniest pig

 However, habitat loss, spurred on by the burning of grasslands by an ever-increasing human population, was the main cause for its numbers falling.
 Former International Union for Conservation of Nature (IUCN) Wild Pig Specialist Group chair, the late William Oliver, in his 1989 paper titled “The Pygmy Hog and The Hispid Hare”, pointed out that the hogs were more susceptible to habitat loss because they lived in more accessible, lower-lying areas that shared boundaries with village settlements, thus resulting in increased pressure.

-Sometimes in the 1960s, thousands of miles away in Jersey, Durrelll was greatly intrigued by the elusive little pig.
+Sometimes in the 1960s, thousands of miles away in Jersey, Durrell was greatly intrigued by the elusive little pig.
 He told an Assam-based tea planter named J. Tessier-Yandell to find it.
 Back in the Tezpur Station Club, Yandell directed his men to keep their eyes peeled “for a tiny pig — about 25 cm in height.”
 All was quiet for a while, but then an accidental rediscovery led to a renewed interest in the species.

 In 1971, Dick Graves, the manager at the Attareekhat Tea Estate, was informed by his labourers of a rare pig being sold in the local market near the Barnadi Wildlife sanctuary.
 Over the next two months, 12 pygmy hogs were delivered to Graves.
 Grassland burning had led the hogs to flee their original home, and they found themselves seeking refuge in the ditches of the neighbouring tea gardens.